Emmy-Nominated 'Watchmen' Writer Explores Generational Trauma And Racism

 JEFFERSON: I've loved it.
 Thank you.

-GROSS: Cord Jefferson is nominated for an Emmy for writing Episode 6 of the HBO series "Watchmen."
+BIANCULLI: Cord Jefferson is nominated for an Emmy for writing Episode 6 of the HBO series "Watchmen."
 The series is nominated for 26 Emmys.
-After we take a short break, we'll remember our longtime language commentator Geoff Nunberg.
-He died Tuesday after a long illness.
+The awards will be held Sunday, broadcast by ABC.
 This is FRESH AIR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.